davegermiquet/jenkinsautodeploy/README.md

 https://github.com/davegermiquet/qledgerautodeploy.git

 Update the new forked code on your system
+In order for this to work you need to add credentialsId in Jenkins:

+AMAZON_CRED

+Which contain your ACCESS KEY and SECRET KEY of Amazon Deployment

+Fork the following repository https://github.com/davegermiquet/qledgerautodeploy.git

+Modify the repository to your AWS Settings and change the bucket in qledger.tf Update the new forked code on your system

+    Add a S3 BUCKET in your AWS account
+    Modify the qledger.tf this segment:

+backend "s3" { bucket = "nameofbucket" key = "autodeploy" region = "us-east-1" }

+You'll also have to modify the following file change below to your account:
+{
+    "Version": "2012-10-17",
+    "Statement": [
+        {
+            "Effect": "Allow",
+            "Action": "*:*",
+            "Resource": "*",
+            "Condition": {"ArnEquals":
+                {"iam:PolicyARN": "arn:aws:iam::749096675657:policy/AmazonEC2FullAccess"}
+                {"iam:PolicyARN": "arn:aws:iam::749096675657:policy/AmazonRoute53FullAccess"}
+                {"iam:PolicyARN": "arn:aws:iam::749096675657:policy/AmazonS3FullAccess"}
+                {"iam:PolicyARN": "arn:aws:iam::749096675657:policy/IAMFullAccess"}
+                {"iam:PolicyARN": "arn:aws:iam::749096675657:policy/AmazonVPCFullAccess"}
+                }
+        }
+    ]
+}

+Change line in ansible-docker-playbook.yml Add another bucket for your KOPS setup too:

+command: kops create cluster  --name qledger --zones us-esat-1a us-west-2a  --state s3://kopsbucketqledger  --yes

+The only thing that will cost some much i think in this deployment is route 53 but it should be minimal

+All this could be automated due to lack of time, I haevn't been able to but should be easily to clean up.
+I think it also can be used as an example of what can be done

+ --- END OF EXAMPLE PROEJECT TO SETUP ----
+`
 2. Add a S3 BUCKET in your AWS account
 3. Modify the qledger.tf this segment: